The Right Divorce Team Makes All the Difference

 Divorce Coach

 The divorce coach’s role is to facilitate respectful communication between you and your spouse.
 Separation can be very stressful emotionally.
-Uncontrolled emotions and recriminations can be an impediment to a good settlement.
+Uncontrolled emotions can be an impediment to a good settlement.
 The coach will make sure that each of you hears the other and that you move past hurt and blame.

 Why is Collaborative Divorce a Better Option for You?